 In addition to developing our own proprietary products, we enter into strategic collaborations with pharmaceutical companies to develop and commercialize proprietary and enhanced pharmaceutical products based on our technologies.
-We have five disclosed on-going development programs of which four are in collaboration with third-party pharmaceutical companies.
-The following are our publicly announced pharmaceutical systems in development:
+We have seven disclosed on-going product candidates in development of which six are in collaboration with third-party pharmaceutical companies.
+The following are our publicly announced product candidates in development: